Spark Cleantech: paving the way for low-carbon hydrogen

 The necessary third way and its promises

-Among the more virtuous alternatives,turquoise hydrogen stands out for its low electricity consumption and its ability to recover methane from renewable sources.
+Among the more virtuous alternatives, turquoise hydrogen stands out because of its low electricity consumption and its ability to recover methane from renewable sources.
 Hydrogen is produced by plasmalysis of methane, i.e. by heating it to high temperature without oxygen, leading to its decomposition into hydrogen and solid carbon black.
-The latter can be used as a material or sequestered.
+The latter can be used as a material or stored.

-Methane pyrolysis can be carried out using a variety of technologies, but one of the most effective and innovative is plasma pyrolysis.
+Methane pyrolysis can be made using a variety of technologies, but one of the most effective and innovative ways is through plasma pyrolysis.
 Plasma is an ionized gas with exceptional electrical and thermal properties.
-It enables methane to be heated to very high temperatures in just a few milliseconds, thereby promoting the pyrolysis reaction while limiting the formation of undesirable and polluting by-products.
+It allows methane to be heated to very high temperatures in just a few milliseconds, thereby promoting the pyrolysis reaction while limiting the formation of undesirable and polluting by-products.
 Spark Cleantech is currently developing this third approach.

 2. Nanopulsed plasma: Spark's technology for mass production of carbon-free hydrogen